nimmis/docker-spigot/README.md

 ### Selecting version to compile

-If you don't specify it will always comple the latest version but if you want a specific version you can specifiy it by adding
+If you don't specify it will always compile the latest version but if you want a specific version you can specify it by adding

 	-e SPIGOT_VER <version>